 Sixth form students will need to attend College for all their sessions, including those that comprise the Core Curriculum such as tutor time, Learning for Life and their year Gatherings (assemblies).
 In addition, students will occasionally be required to attend College for additional learning; this might be an individual or small group tutorial with a teacher or may be in a larger group for a visiting speaker or external event.

-Sixth form students receive ten sessions a fortnight in each of their subjects.
+Sixth form students receive a minimum of ten sessions a fortnight in each of their subjects.
 These are usually delivered by two subject specialists.
 There are up to six sessions each day, starting at 8.30am with Tutor time (twice a week) or otherwise at 9.00am.
 Sessions finish at 3.10pm.
 On average, most students can expect approximately 14 private study sessions each week.
-Students are encouraged to use the time after 3.20pm to seek additional support from teachers who remain on-site until 4.30pm.
+Students are encouraged to use the time after 3.10pm to seek additional support from teachers who remain on-site until 4.30pm.